YellowOnion/steam-runtime-tools/README.md

     are available in `/overrides` inside that filesystem, while selected files from the host are visible in `/run/host`.

-* To test something manually:
+* To test something manually, or to debug startup issues:

     - cd to the directory that you want to be the current working directory inside the container